Question:

 Can someone please tell me with which clients we need physician or psychologist referrals before we work with them.
 I just can't remember which clients we need referrals to work with!
 Thank you very much.

-Answer: This is a very important question.
+This is a very important question.
 Here are some guidelines:

 The main question is, "What is a medical issue and what is not."
 For the most part, it is fairly easy to figure this out.
 If the client is suffering from pain, disease, or chronic mental illness, you need a referral to work with these issues.
 It is important that your clients receive appropriate medical treatment.
 For example, hypnosis can be used to remove pain.
 But if your client has not reported the pain to his or her physician and had it looked at in a proper medical fashion, then the use of hypnosis may mask an potentially dangerous medical condition.
 This could cause your client to miss out on vital medical treatment.